Category Archives: Fashion

 WOMEN WILL BE WEARING.
 (1949, September 13).
 The Argus (Melbourne, Vic. : 1848 – 1956), p.
 2 Supplement: The Argus Woman’s Magazine.
 Retrieved November 28, 2012, from http://nla.gov.au/nla.news-article22778225

-What every girls needs, a swimsuit that double as a cocktail dress!
+What every girls needs, a swimsuit that doubles as a cocktail dress!

 For cocktails —or bathing!.
 (1954, November 25).
 The Argus (Melbourne, Vic. : 1848 – 1956), p.
 5. Retrieved November 28, 2012, from http://nla.gov.au/nla.news-article23461427